DeepLabCut/DeepLabCut/README.md

 VERSION 1.0: The initial, Nature Neuroscience version of [DeepLabCut](https://www.nature.com/articles/s41593-018-0209-y) can be found in the history of git, or here: https://github.com/AlexEMG/DeepLabCut/releases/tag/1.11

 ## News (and in the news):
+- May 2020: maDLC (DLC 2.2) beta is released!

-- Mar 2020: Inspired by suggestions we heard at this weeks CZI's Essential Open Source Software meeting in Berkley we updated our [docs](docs/UseOverviewGuide.md).
+- Mar 2020: Inspired by suggestions we heard at this weeks CZI's Essential Open Source Software meeting in Berkeley, CA we updated our [docs](docs/UseOverviewGuide.md).
 Let us know what you think!
-- Feb 2020: DCL 2.2. with strong multi-animal support will soon be released.
+- Feb 2020: DLC 2.2 with strong multi-animal support will soon be released.
 Check out the [sneak peek](https://twitter.com/DeepLabCut/status/1231272002528448515)
 - Nov 2019: DeepLabCut was recognized by the Chan Zuckerberg Initiative (CZI) with funding to support this project.
 Read more in the [Harvard Gazette](https://news.harvard.edu/gazette/story/newsplus/harvard-researchers-awarded-czi-open-source-award/), on [CZI's Essential Open Source Software for Science site](https://chanzuckerberg.com/eoss/proposals/) and in their [Medium post](https://medium.com/@cziscience/how-open-source-software-contributors-are-accelerating-biomedicine-1a5f50f6846a)
 - Oct 2019: DLC 2.1 released with lots of updates.
 In particular, a Project Manager GUI, MobileNetsV2, and augmentation packages (Imgaug and Tensorpack).
 For detailed updates see [releases](https://github.com/AlexEMG/DeepLabCut/releases)
 - Sept 2019: We published two preprints.
 One showing that [ImageNet pretraining contributes to robustness](https://arxiv.org/abs/1909.11229) and a [review on animal pose estimation](https://arxiv.org/abs/1909.13868).
 Check them out!